Show by Label

 Here is the updated schematic:

-Basically the same circuit, just some different resistor values and the Opamp changes.
+Basically the same circuit, just some different resistor values and changed Opamps.

-I used the Eagle to KiCad import system, but what a mess that creates when you want to make changes and add layouts/components etc. I may end up redoing the schematic from scratch to get it clean, but for now, I have a layout.
+I used the Eagle to KiCad import system to use the original DipTrace schematics but what a mess that creates when you want to make changes and add layouts/components etc. I ended-up redoing the schematic from scratch to get it clean, and produce a layout.
 Because I'm starting with better capacitors for the filter, I re-calculated the resistor values accordingly.
 They now follow the theoretical values.

 The Opamps will go in gold plated DIL-8 sockets so I can easily replace them.